Abdelrhman0100/Coursera-Capstone-Project/README.md

 ## task 2: adding latitude and longitude to the dataframe
 using foursquare api i get the latitude and longitude for each neighborhood

-## task 3: replicating the analysis with toronto data set
+## task 3: doing the analysis with toronto data set